scmanjarrez/CVEScannerV2/README.md

 # Run
 ### Prelaunch
-In order to execute **cvescanner** script, it is necessary to generate the CVEs database.
+In order to execute **cvescannerv2** script, it is necessary to generate the CVEs database.

 The script **database.py** generates the database **cve.db** with all the required information.
 It may take some time due to the high amount of vulnerabilities.